 The smaller the group, the more intimate it is.
 Soon weddings will be a bigger size, so if you have decided to take it smaller, relish the fact you’ll be able to talk to everyone!

 3. Question anything you feel doesn’t make sense

 I thought the fact we were allowed to walk down the aisle together but not walked down by my son was arbitrary, so of course, I argued it!

 Weddings and civil partnership ceremonies will be permitted for up to 30 people in COVID-secure venues that are permitted to open.

-Alternative wedding ceremonies, and weddings under the law of England and Wales that are permitted to take place outdoors, with up to 30 people, including in COVID-secure venues or private gardens.
+Alternative wedding ceremonies and weddings under the law of England and Wales are permitted to take place outdoors, with up to 30 people, including in COVID-secure venues or private gardens.

 Receptions, celebrations and viewings

 Receptions and celebrations will be permitted to take place with up to 30 people.
 They can take place either indoors in a COVID-secure venue (this does not include private homes), or outdoors (which does include private gardens).
 Although there is no requirement to be COVID-secure in a private garden, the organiser should take all reasonable steps to limit the risks of transmission and must adhere to the gathering limit of up to 30 people.